-Ring Sarasota’s season 8 music explores music as it developed over the 20th Century.
+Ring Sarasota’s eighth season explores music as it developed over the 20th Century.

 Just as the 1900’s brought complex events and changes to our world, music evolved equally as quickly.
 Our concert music this season offers examples from some of these significant eras.